Take a look at some of our frequently asked questions which may help you find an answer to a question you may have.

 Our infection prevention measures mean our hospitals are safe to come into and if your child has an appointment we would encourage you to attend.
 However, if you, your child or someone in your household has symptoms, you have been contacted by NHS Test or Trace, or you have reason to believe you have been in contact with someone who has COVID-19 then please contact us to reschedule your appointment.

 Face coverings must be worn in all parts of the hospital.
-For more information on our safety measures and visiting guidance please see the Coronavirus information page on the main Brighton and Sussex University Hospitals NHS Trust website.
+For more information on our safety measures and visiting guidance please see the Coronavirus information page on the main Brighton and Sussex University Hospitals NHS Trust website or visit the COVID-19 guidance page here on the Alex site.

 You can also watch our information video on how we are providing COVID safe care.